Ernestinisch Sachsen Infantry

 NCOs had a golden edging to their tricorne and collar, sergeants had a double edging.

 Officers of the Weimar contingent had red waistcoats and blue breeches, white and red sash.
-They are alternately described with a blue coat, faced red, golden lace, golden sash, white waistcoat, white breeches and carriee a spontoon.
+They are alternately described with a blue coat, faced red, golden lace, golden sash, white waistcoat, white breeches and carried a spontoon.

 Officers of the Coburg contingent had black tricorne laced gold and gold laced buttonholes.